You are here: Community » Long-Range Planning

 • Documents the need for sustainable funding

-• Mission: The library's mission is a short, carefully crafted statement that tells the community why the library exists.
-The mission should guide all the library's policies, procedures, and especially the Long-Range Plan.
+• Mission: A short statement that tells the community why the library exists and how it will achieve its goals.
+The mission should guide all policies, procedures, and especially the long-range plan.

 Planning Process